Ten-day course (ages 10-14, group size three to eight)

-Each day there will be a follow up session to ensure that all new vocabulary, expressions and grammar have been understood and written down.
+Each day there will be a follow-up session to ensure that all new vocabulary, expressions and grammar have been understood and written down.
 Some of you may like to accompany this with keeping a daily diary, writing a picture poem or drawing some sketches of your experience that day.

-When you leave this course not only will your English have improved but also you will take back lots of happy memories of your time spent in Cornwall!
+When you leave this course, not only will your English have improved but you will also take back lots of happy memories of your time spent in Cornwall!